Skip to main content

 5.10.5 Notification of Decision

-In accordance with section 37H (1A) of the Planning and Development Act 2000, as amended, the Board is required to publish notice of its decision under section 37G in one or more newspapers circulating in the area.
+In accordance with section 37H (1A) of the Planning and Development Act 2000, as amended, the Commission is required to publish notice of its decision under section 37G in one or more newspapers circulating in the area.
 The notice must state that a person may question the validity of the decision in accordance with section 50 of the Act.
 The notice must also state where practical information on the review mechanism can be found.

 5.10.6 Conditions